yuhcee/yuhcee/README.md

 ## 🌟 About Me

-I’m a dedicated Full Stack Engineer with over 7 years of experience, driven by a passion for building scalable web applications and mentoring the next generation of developers.
+I’m an experienced Senior Software Engineer with over 7 years of experience, driven by a passion for building scalable web applications and mentoring the next generation of developers.
 My expertise spans React, Node.js, and cloud technologies, with a current focus on mastering Rust, Solana, and AI-driven Web3 solutions.

 - 🌱 **Currently Learning**: Rust, Solana blockchain, and AI integrations.
 - 💻 **Passions**: Building performant APIs, designing intuitive dashboards, and teaching through code.